 (a) presenting it at an office of the Tribunal when the office is open for business; or

-(b) sending it to the executive officer by pre-paid post.
+(b) sending it to the executive officer by pre-paid post; or

+(c) if the application is of a type approved under rule 7A(1), filing it electronically under rule 7A.

 (2) With the prior approval of the executive officer, an application may be filed with the executive officer by sending it to him or her by facsimile transmission in accordance with rule 5.

 (3) With the prior approval of the executive officer, an application may be filed with the executive officer by sending it to him or her by email in accordance with rule 6.